reinesaj2/MS_Cyber/CS610/LLM-QKD_project/README.md

 This project demonstrates the integration of modern cryptographic techniques with machine learning, ensuring secure communication in a client-server environment.

 ## Contact
-For any questions or issues, please reach out to Abraham J. Reines at abrahamreines@jmu.edu.
+For any questions or issues, please reach out to Abraham J. Reines at reinesaj@dukes.jmu.edu.